 A comprehensive business continuity management system (BCMS) consists of several operational components, all of which must be in place in some form to enable an organization to respond effectively to an incident.
-EMSS provides consulting, support and training in all of the key areas.
-The operational components of a BCMS are illustrated in the following diagram:
+EMS Solutions provides consulting, support and training in all of the key areas listed below.

 A pandemic event has characteristics that force significant changes to the organization’s response strategy.
 Specifically, unlike many other threats, a pandemic entails no direct physical damage to facilities, technology infrastructure, or regional transportation and communications systems.
 Rather, the risks associated with a pandemic event lie exclusively with people: the organization’s employees, customers, and suppliers.
-Additionally, the duration of a pandemic event will often be measured over several months, whereas most other disruptive incidents end within a matter of minutes or hours.
-These factors require the organization to develop a specialized Business Continuity Plan that addresses the planning and response efforts specific to a pandemic event.
+Additionally, the duration of a pandemic event will often be measured over several months or years, whereas many disruptive incidents end within a matter of days or weeks.
+These factors require the organization to develop a specialized plan that addresses the unique planning and response efforts specific to a pandemic event.

 The essential purpose of the Business Impact Analysis (BIA) is to identify all business processes that the organization executes to accomplish its goals, and evaluate them as to the impacts that would be incurred over time in the event of their disruption.
 The result of this analysis yields a Recovery Time Objective (RTO) for each process, the time within which the process must resume execution to prevent an unacceptable loss to the organization.
 The BIA is a primary planning document for the operational elements of the business continuity program because it frames, in aggregate, the priorities and timelines for all business process recovery activities.